i-VRESSE/haddock3-webapp/README.md

 ### Docker

-The web application can be run inside a Docker container.
+The web application can be run inside a Docker container together with all its dependent containers.

 Requirements:

+1. Private key `./private_key.pem` and public key `./public_key.pem`.
+2. `./.env` file for haddock3 web application.
-1. [bartender repo](https://github.com/i-VRESSE/bartender) to be cloned in `../bartender` directory.
+3. [bartender repo](https://github.com/i-VRESSE/bartender) to be cloned in `../bartender` directory.
-2. bartender repo should have [.env file](https://github.com/i-VRESSE/bartender/blob/main/docs/configuration.md#environment-variables)
+4. bartender repo should have [.env file](https://github.com/i-VRESSE/bartender/blob/main/docs/configuration.md#environment-variables)
-3. bartender repo should have a [config.yaml file](https://github.com/i-VRESSE/bartender/blob/main/docs/configuration.md#configuration-file)
+5. bartender repo should have a [config.yaml file](https://github.com/i-VRESSE/bartender/blob/main/docs/configuration.md#configuration-file)
+    1. The `job_root_dir` key should be set to `/tmp/jobs`

 Build with